 Students wishing to enroll in any 300 or 400 level courses must have completed 45 credit hours or have permission from the instructor.

 Courses listed in the College catalog designated “Fall/Spring” are offered every semester.
 Courses designated as “Fall” are offered during the fall semester, while “Spring” courses are offered every spring.
 Courses designated as “Fall-odd” or “Spring-odd” are offered in fall or spring semesters of odd numbered years.
 Courses listed as “Fall-even” or “Spring-even” are offered during even numbered years in the respective semesters.

-College of the Ozarks considers a credit hour as being one hour of classroom or direct faculty instruction with a minimum of two hours of out-of-class work each week of an academic term.
+College of the Ozarks considers a credit hour as being the equivalent of one hour of classroom or direct faculty instruction with a minimum of two hours of out-of-class work each week of an academic term.
 For laboratory and studio classes, a credit hour typically includes two to three hours of scheduled time per week.
 In some cases, laboratory and studio work can be completed during class time; in others, work may be required outside of class time.
 Internships receive one credit hour per 40 hours of activity on the internship.
 For directed readings, independent study, and special problems classes, individual faculty members determine the appropriate amount of work commensurate with a seated class with the same number of credit hours.
 Unless otherwise noted, the number of credit hours is indicated by the last digit of the course number (e.g., 103=three credit hours; 10V=variable credit hours).

 The degree awarded by the College is designated by the major.
 Students who delcare two majors with differing degrees may select one degree for their transcript.
 The College does not award multiple degrees.